-Eric M. Meslin, PhD, FCAHS is President and CEO of the Council of Canadian Academies (CCA).
+Eric M. Meslin, PhD, FRSC, FCAHS is President and CEO of the Council of Canadian Academies (CCA).

-Trained in bioethics and philosophy at York University (BA) and Georgetown University (MA, PhD) he has held academic positions at the University of Toronto, University of Oxford, University of Western Australia, and Université de Toulouse, publishing more than 150 articles and book chapters on bioethics aspects of genomics, international health, big data, and human subjects research.
+Trained in bioethics and philosophy at York University (BA) and Georgetown University (MA, PhD) he has held academic positions at the University of Toronto, University of Oxford, Sunnybrook Health Sciences Centre, University of Western Australia, and Université de Toulouse.
+He is Adjunct Professor at the Dalla Lana School of Public Health, University of Toronto, Senior Fellow at the PHG Foundation University of Cambridge, and 2020-2023 Mentor for the Pierre Elliot Trudeau Foundation.
+Meslin has published more than 200 articles and book chapters on bioethics aspects of genomics, international health, big data, and research with human participants.
 His policy experience includes Bioethics Research Director in the Ethical, Legal and Social Implications (ELSI) program at the National Human Genome Research Institute, and Executive Director of the National Bioethics Advisory Commission appointed by President Clinton.
 He has been a member of advisory committees to the World Health Organization, UNESCO, the Canadian Institutes of Health Research, the Institute of Medicine, UK Biobank, CDC, and Genome Canada.

-He has consulted with state, provincial and federal governments across the globe, with NGOs, philanthropies, and industry.
-Among his honours, he is a Fellow of the Canadian Academy of Health Sciences, and was appointed Chevalier de L’Ordre National du Mérite by the Government of France.
+Among his honours, he is an elected Fellow of the Royal Society of Canada (2020), the Canadian Academy of Health Sciences (2015), and The Hastings Center (2020).
+In 2007 he was appointed Chevalier de L’Ordre National du Mérite by the Government of France.